-MEANS OF ESCAPE FROM FIRE Yes No N/A Is the means of escape (MoE) (including external fire escapes and walkways) from the premises suitable & sufficiently protected? \boxtimes Can all occupants use the escape routes? \boxtimes Are all travel distances acceptable? \boxtimes Are dead end situations satisfactory regarding travel distance and fire protection?
-X Are evacuation routes clearly signed, unobstructed and free from combustibles? \boxtimes Sufficient number of exits of suitable width for building occupancy load? \boxtimes Where the building has alternative internal escape staircases, are the staircases adequately separated?
-X Are all the final exits unlocked when the premises are in use? \boxtimes Are all the escape routes adequately illuminated? \boxtimes Final exits lead to a place of safety clear of the building? \boxtimes Does the building/premises appear to be compliant with regulations concerning access and egress for mobility impaired persons? \boxtimes Are refuge points provided, suitably equipped, and available for use? \boxtimes Reasonable arrangements are in place for mobility impaired persons to leave the premises safely in the event of fire - GEEP's & PEEP's - suitable evacuation aids provided?
-X
+MEANS OF ESCAPE FROM FIRE Yes No N/A Is the means of escape (MoE) (including external fire escapes and walkways) from the premises suitable & sufficiently protected? \boxtimes Can all occupants use the escape routes? \boxtimes Are all travel distances acceptable? \boxtimes Are dead end situations satisfactory regarding travel distance and fire protection? \boxtimes Are evacuation routes clearly signed, unobstructed and free from combustibles? \boxtimes Sufficient number of exits of suitable width for building occupancy load? \boxtimes Where the building has alternative internal escape staircases, are the staircases adequately separated? \boxtimes Are all the final exits unlocked when the premises are in use? \boxtimes

+Are all the escape routes adequately illuminated? \boxtimes Final exits lead to a place of safety clear of the building? \boxtimes Does the building/premises appear to be compliant with regulations concerning access and egress for mobility impaired persons? \boxtimes Are refuge points provided, suitably equipped, and available for use? \boxtimes Reasonable arrangements are in place for mobility impaired persons to leave the premises safely in the event of fire - GEEP's & PEEP's - suitable evacuation aids provided?

-Smoke ventilation of the stairway can be achieved by opening the windows in the access corridors and stairways.
-The stairways are constructed of concrete steps with timber rails and infills.
+Smoke ventilation of the stairway can be achieved by opening the windows at first floor level.